DiagnosticsMonkey/DaFT-RTOS/docs/zephyr/kconfig.md

 [The above is from here](https://docs.zephyrproject.org/latest/build/kconfig/setting.html).

 > [!ATTENTION]
->`prj.conf` is a mandatory file in your project; tf it does not exist then a fatal error will occur.
+>`prj.conf` is a mandatory file in your project; if it does not exist then a fatal error will occur.

 ### Example